 I will supply all the tools you need and a selection of wood to work with.
 I can give you information about where to go to buy good tools of your own if you want to take this further.

-If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
-Your voucher code must be provided at the point of booking.
+If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

-All wood and tools provided
+All wood and tools provided.

-This craft course provider has been awarded Silver status for receiving 5 or more 5 star ratings from previous students.
+This craft course provider has been awarded Platinum status for receiving 50 or more 5 star ratings from previous students.